Know British Airways Baggage Allowance Policy Rules

 6) What is the policy for stroller check?

-One stroller per child can be checked at the gate free of charge.
-A small, fully collapsible stroller can be taken to the gate and picked up outside of the destination gate on arrival.
+You can check one stroller per child at the gate free of charge.
+You can carry a fully collapsible stroller to the gate, and upon arrival, you can pick it up at the destination gate.